jbowens/cs132-javascript/handout/JavaScript (Concentrator).md

     {
       "count" : 24,  // number of tweets
       "last" : "", // id of the last tweet
-      "terms" : [ "bieber" , "justin bieber", "@justinbieber" ] // the search terms used to query the Twitter streaming API
+      "terms" : [ "miley" , "miley cyrus", "@mileycyrus" ] // the search terms used to query the Twitter streaming API
     }

 ## Using Ajax
-Since the idea of the BieberFeed is that it's a live stream of Bieber-oriented Tweets, having the page refresh every second with new content would be a bit annoying.
+Since the idea of the MileyFeed is that it's a live stream of Miley-oriented Tweets, having the page refresh every second with new content would be a bit annoying.
 For that reason, we'll be using a technique called [Ajax][ajax], which historically stands for Asynchronous JavaScript and XML, but actually applies to any kind of data (text, [JSON][json], and more).

   [ajax]: http://en.wikipedia.org/wiki/Ajax_(programming)